canjs/canjs/util/fixture/fixture.md

     // looks in fixtures/tasks1.json relative to page can.fixture("tasks/1", "fixtures/task1.json");

+    // looks absolute to the page
     can.fixture("tasks/1", "//fixtures/task1.json");

 ## Dynamic Fixtures

 Dynamic Fixtures are functions that get the details of the Ajax request and return the result of the mocked service request from your server.

 For example, the following returns a successful response with JSON data from the server:

-    can.fixture("/foobar.json", function(orig, settings, headers){
+    can.fixture("/foobar.json", function(original, settings, respondWith){
-      return [200, "success", {json: {foo: "bar" } }, {} ]
+      respondWith(200, "success", { json: {foo: "bar" } }, {})
     })

 The fixture function has the following signature:

-    function( originalOptions, options, headers ) {
+    function( originalOptions, options, respond) {
-      return [ status, statusText, responses, responseHeaders ] }
+      respond(status, statusText, responses, responseHeaders);
+    }

 where the fixture function is called with:

-  - originalOptions - are the options provided to the ajax method, unmodified, and thus, without defaults from ajaxSettings
+  - `originalOptions` - are the options provided to the ajax method, unmodified, and thus, without defaults from ajaxSettings
-  - options - are the request options
+  - `options` - are the request options
-  - headers - a map of key/value request headers

-and the fixture function returns an array as arguments for  ajaxTransport's `completeCallback` with:
+  - `respondWith` - the response callback.
+It can be called with:

-  - status - is the HTTP status code of the response.
+      - `status` - the HTTP status code of the response.
-  - statusText - the status text of the response
+      - `statusText` - the status text of the response
-  - responses - a map of dataType/value that contains the responses for each data format supported
+      - `responses` - a map of dataType/value that contains the responses for each data format supported
-  - headers - response headers
+      - `responseHeaders` - response headers
+  - `headers` - a map of key/value request headers

 However, can.fixture handles the common case where you want a successful response with JSON data.
 The previous can be written like:

-    can.fixture("/foobar.json", function(orig, settings, headers){
+    can.fixture("/foobar.json", function(original, settings, respondWith){
-      return {foo: "bar" };
+      respondWith({ foo: "bar" });
     })

-If you want to return an array of data, wrap your array in another array:

-    can.fixture("/tasks.json", function(orig, settings, headers){
-      return [ [ "first","second","third"] ];
+Since `respondWith` is called asynchronously you can also set a custom fixture timeout like this:

+    can.fixture("/foobar.json", function(original, settings, respondWith){
+      setTimeout(function() {
+        respondWith({ foo: "bar" });
+      }, 1000);
     })

+If you want to return an array of data respond like this:

+    can.fixture("/tasks.json", function(original, settings, respondWith){
+      respondWith([ "first", "second", "third"]);
+    })

+__Note:__ A fixture function can also return its response directly like this:

+    can.fixture("/foobar.json", function(original, settings){
+      return { foo: "bar" };
+    })

+This is kept for backwards compatibility and should not be used.

-can.fixture works closesly with jQuery's ajaxTransport system.
-Understanding it is the key to creating advanced fixtures.
+can.fixture works closesly with [jQuery's ajaxTransport](http://api.jquery.com/extending-ajax/) system.

 ### Templated Urls

 Often, you want a dynamic fixture to handle urls for multiple resources (for example a REST url scheme). can.fixture's templated urls allow you to match urls with a wildcard.

 The following example simulates services that get and update 100 todos.